Skip to content

 "I'm aware that reluctance costs lives."

 The truth was messier than that.
-Pride.
-Restlessness.
-Thirty-four years at Magister rank, and the six positions above her filled by people old enough that their ambitions had calcified into furniture.
+Pride, certainly.
+Restlessness that had curdled into something harder over thirty-four years at Magister rank, the six positions above her filled by people old enough that their ambitions had calcified into furniture.
 Luneth was a respectable house.
 Respectable enough for a table, but never a seat.
-Combat deployment was the one path that bypassed lineage, and it cost exactly what it was designed to cost.
+Thirty-four years of waiting for something to move.
+The Frostspine, at least, would be a change.

 Erideth studied her.
 Then nodded.